-"Yotam Ottolenghi is probably best known for his vegetarian Savory books, but he started out as a pastry chef.
+"Yotam Ottolenghi is probably best known for his vegetarian savoury books, but he started out as a pastry chef.
 Sweet: Desserts from London's Ottolenghi, co-authored with Helen Goh, is his return to sugar.
-Since it's a dessert book from Ottolenghi, the ingredients are different and it has international influences.
+The ingredients are different and it has international influences.
 Flipping through this book was such a treat because I saw pavlova, a meringue dessert from Australia, where I grew up.
 This cookbook has quite the range!"

 Duchess Bake Shop by Giselle Corteau

 "I got into baking when I was a kid, much like Edmonton's Giselle Corteau.
 I loved those treats in the shop, but they were never bought for me, so I started making them.
 Similarly, Corteau's mother would not let her buy treats and told her to instead bake them at home.
 During a trip to Japan, she discovered macaroons and tried to recreate it in a small toaster oven.
 From baking in her kitchen, she has now graduated to a proper pastry shop in Edmonton where there is always a lineup.
 She is a self-taught baker and I like Duchess Bake Shop because it gave me permission to try things I don't traditionally bake, like éclairs."